In this short guide, we will walk you through the basics of creating a premium split sheet agreement. Let's get started!

 2) Tell us who you have created your content with.
 Organize yourself and your collaborators into a new team or select an existing team you've worked with before.

-Note: If your collaborator wants to sign your agreement on behalf of their company and they already have a Cosynd account, they will need to check the box marked "I will sign on behalf of a company" and enter their company details before you add them to your team.
+Note: If your collaborator wants to sign your agreement on behalf of their company and they already have a Cosynd account, they will need to check the box marked "I will sign on behalf of a company" in their profile details and enter their company information before you add them to your team.

 Read more about teams and collaborators: